20. Appendix

 41 |

-1. Check whether the magnetic braiding assembly and the motor shaft fixing jackscrew are loose;
+1. Check whether the set screw securing the magnetic encoder assembly to the motor shaft is loose.

-2. If the fault is still not eliminated, repair or replace the magnetic editor assembly.
+2. If the fault persists, repair or replace the magnetic encoder assembly.

 |